 They take the time and stress out of pricing you’re listings competitively, and they also boast increases to your revenue of 10-40%

-After re-reading this post I’m beginning to realise that I’m a bit obsessed with systems (I wish my life operated as smoothly as my Airbnb business did…).
+After re-reading this post, I’m beginning to realize that I’m a bit obsessed with systems (I wish my life operated as smoothly as my Airbnb business did…).

 So, if you want to scale up your operations and reduce your workload, try implementing some (if not all) of the above examples.